Special equipment: 3-inch ring mold

 To make Face: Using a piece of acetate cut out a face-shaped stencil.
 In a mixer with whip attachment, beat egg whites to soft peaks.
 Blend in confectioners' sugar, flour, and salt.
 At low speed, blend in butter and vanilla.
 Stencil the tuile batter onto a nonstick baking sheet.
 Mix a small amount of the tuile batter with some cocoa powder and pour into a parchment cone.
 Pipe features onto the face-shaped tuiles.
 Bake the tuiles at 325 degrees F for 8 minutes.
 Immediately after removing the tuiles from the oven, place them over a can to form a curved shape.

 To make Hair: Place all ingredients in a saucepan and bring to boil.
 Cook until temperature reaches 315 degrees F. Remove from heat and add blue paste food coloring to desired shade of blue.
 Use a cut-off whisk to form spun sugar "hair".

 To serve warm a Brown Betty round in oven.
 Place on dessert plate.
 Place tuile "face" on the side of the round.
 Pile spun sugar "hair" on top of the round.
 Garnish the plate with the raspberry coulis, creme anglaise, blueberry necklace, and mint.

-Martin Howard, Hudson River Club, New York, New York
+Recipe courtesy of Martin Howard, Hudson River Club, New York, NY